nikolasburk/relay-modern-migration-example/README.md

 ### 3. Configure build schema endpoint

-Open `package.json` and set the GraphQL schema url to your schema endpoint.
-This is based on [babel-plugin-react-relay](https://github.com/graphcool/babel-plugin-react-relay).
-Here is how it should look like:
+Open `package.json` and insert your `PROJECT_ID` in the following line:

 ```json
 "react-relay-schema": "https://api.graph.cool/relay/v1/__YOUR_PROJECT_ID__/schema.json"
 ```

+This step is needed in order to support Relay.
+More info can be found here: [babel-plugin-react-relay](https://github.com/graphcool/babel-plugin-react-relay).

 ### 4. Run the example

-That's all needed in order to run this example.
+You're done configuring the example application.
 Please run the following command and open [localhost:3000](http://localhost:3000) in your browser.
+Have fun exploring! 🎉

 ```sh
 npm install